hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 **Question 143**

 - D. Store the data in a Cloud Storage bucket.
 Design the processing pipelines to retrieve the data from the bucket.
-Most Voted
+100%
 - https://cloud.google.com/architecture/big-data-analytics/analytics-lakehouse
 - (MaxNRG)D, store RAW unstructured data as-is in Cloud Storage, and then define how to process it.
   Classical Data Lake ELT (Extract -> Load -> Transform )

 <hr />

 **Question 144**